fragmuffin/pygcode/deployment/README.md

 # Notes on deployment

-How I deployed this package (mainly just notes for myself)
+How I deploy this package.

+For anyone reading, this readme and all files in this folder are mainly just notes for myself; they have little to do with pygcode itself.
+However, if you're interested in deploying your own PyPi package, then hopefully this can help.

 Method based on the articles: